tcarland/grafana-kube-stack/alloy/ansible/README-ansible.md

 Grafana does provide an Ansible Collection, but installs *Alloy* as root.
-The provided playbook creates an *alloy* user/group and attaches it to a set of required groups.
+The provided playbook creates an *alloy* user/group and attaches it to a set of defined/provided groups to join for controlling permissions.

-Typical groups provide access to logs such as:
 ```yaml
 vars:
   alloy_groups: